sternstaub/Civitas-RPG-Framework/README.md

 The project Civitas RPG aims to bring a minecraft-based multiplayer role playing experience to minecraft.
 To achieve this, it forms an ecosystem of multiple plugins.

 I want to thank the [Lyria server and it's staff](https://lyriaserver.de) for all the inspiration regarding the possibilities of minecraft.
 From the many days of playing there, i learned that essential RPG concepts can be realized in a simple, yet effective way.
-In combination with a well-maintained forum and other platforms, there
+In combination with a well-maintained forum and other platforms, people can build true communities, tell great tales and spend a good time with each other.
+I have learned that using minecraft as a platform for role playing opens up many possibilities and offers a nice amount of flexibility.

 Please note that Civitas is, and will be, written for [PaperMC server software](https://papermc.io/).
 It is not supposed to work on other platforms (tho it aswell might - but i don't support it).